Skip to content

 Because the @REDUCE anonymous function takes two arguments, the text to the left of the arrow must contain two comma-separated names in parentheses.
 For example, (x, y) -> x + y tells SQLMesh that items will be referred to as x and y in the code to the right of the arrow.

-Note that even though the anonymous function takes only two arguments the input array can contain as many items as necessary.
+Even though the anonymous function takes only two arguments, the input array can contain as many items as necessary.

 Consider the anonymous function (x, y) -> x + y.
 Conceptually, only the y argument corresponds to items in the array; the x argument is a temporary value created when the function is evaluated.